 Naproxen Sodium (Aleve)

 The Good: Inhibits the body’s inflammatory response.
 Provides longer-lasting relief than ibuprofen.
-NSAID associated with lower Acts as an analgesic but is not an.
+NSAID associated with lower heart attack risk.

 The Bad: Can impair kidney function, especially if taken before or during a run.
-Can cause GI distress, especially if taken How to use over-the-counter pain meds to treat running-related injuries.
+Can cause GI distress, especially if taken more so if taken pre or midrun.

 The Rx: Take 1 pill (220 mg) 2-3 hours postrun (once you’re rehydrated) to relieve an acute injury or severe soreness.
 Don’t take for more than four days.
 (Taking NSAIDs could increase muscle soreness if taken before or too soon after exercise.
 Ibuprofen can allow endotoxins to slip into your blood stream, which can cause cell oxidation and result in muscle soreness.)